-ABB maintains and regularly reviews a list of sensitive countries where it has, or considers engaging in, business operations.
+HR1 Significant investment agreements that include Human Rights ABB maintains and regularly reviews a list of sensitive countries where it has, or considers engaging in, business operations.
 Human rights, as well as legal, financial and security criteria, are included in risk assessments, and are among the factors in deciding whether ABB does business in a particular country.

 Based partly or wholly on human rights considerations, ABB has not taken any business in Sudan or North Korea for several years.

-There were no ABB operations identified during 2012 to be at significant risk concerning employee rights to freedom of association and collective bargaining, incidents of child labor, or incidents of forced or compulsory labor.
+HR4, HR5, HR6, Operations at risk: Freedom of association and collective bargaining, child labor, forced or compulsory labor There were no ABB operations identified during 2014 to be at significant risk concerning employee rights to freedom of association and collective bargaining, incidents of child labor, or incidents of forced or compulsory labor.

-This data is not available.
+HR9 Percentage of total number of operations that have been subject to human rights reviews and/or impact assessments This data is not available.
 ABB is involved as a supplier in thousands of projects worldwide each year.
 Depending on the scope and size of the project – such as larger power infrastructure projects – some will require at least an Environmental and Social Impact Assessment performed by the customer.
 The data is currently not consolidated by ABB.

-a third-party run Business Ethics hotline available round the clock to internal and external stakeholders, and an Ombuds Program, where employees can report concerns confidentially.
+HR12 Number of grievances related to human rights filed, addressed and resolved through formal grievance mechanism.
+ABB has a number of formal grievance mechanisms, including a third-party run Business Ethics hotline available round the clock to internal and external stakeholders, and an Ombuds Program, where employees can report concerns, if they wish, confidentially.
 Figures are available for cases of discrimination and harassment (HR 4).